-- that a business case in line with the guidance contained within the NHS Trust Development Authority Accountability Framework is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs. - (ii) appropriate project management and control arrangements. - (iii) the involvement of appropriate Trust personnel and external agencies. - that the Chief Financial Officer has certified professionally to the costs and revenue consequences detailed in the business case; and - where the sum involved exceeds delegated limits, the business case must be referred to the NHS Trust Development Authority (NHSTDA) and/or Department of Health in line with current guidelines.
+- (a) that a business case in line with the guidance contained within the NHSE Accountability Framework is produced setting out: - (i) an option appraisal of potential benefits compared with known costs to determine the option with the highest ratio of benefits to costs. - (ii) appropriate project management and control arrangements. - (iii) the involvement of appropriate Trust personnel and external agencies. - (b) that the Chief Financial Officer has certified professionally to the costs and revenue consequences detailed in the business case; and - (c) where the sum involved exceeds delegated limits, the business case must be referred to the NHSE and/or Department of Health in line with current guidelines.